pyenv/pyenv/README.md

 profile is doing.

 `pyenv init` is the only command that crosses the line of loading extra commands into your shell.
-Coming from rvm, some of you might be opposed to this idea.
-Here's what `pyenv init` actually does:
+Coming from RVM, some of you might be opposed to this idea.
+Here's what `pyenv init` actually does.
+Step 1 is done by `eval "$(pyenv init --path)"`, the others are done by `eval "$(pyenv init -)"`.

 1. **Sets up your shims path.** This is the only requirement for pyenv to function properly.
 You can do this by hand by prepending